coatesj/website/content/event/CZI_2024/index.md

   postcode: '94121'
   country: United States

-summary: An overview of ASAPbio programming
+summary: The importance of community in advocacy
-abstract: 'A presentation on the ASAPbio vision for scholarly communication'
+abstract: 'An overview of the importance of community and people-first approaches in preprint advocacy'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-11-06T13:00:00Z'
+date: '2024-06-13T13:00:00Z'
 #date_end: '2030-06-01T15:00:00Z'
 all_day: false